top of page

 While everyone grieves differently, many people experience:

-• Emotional symptoms such as sadness, anger, anxiety, or even relief
+• Emotional symptoms: Sadness, anger, anxiety, or even relief.

-• Cognitive changes like forgetfulness, confusion, or difficulty concentrating
+• Cognitive changes: Forgetfulness, confusion, or difficulty concentrating.

-• Physical symptoms like fatigue, headaches, or changes in appetite and sleep
+• Physical symptoms: Fatigue, headaches, or changes in appetite and sleep.

-• Spiritual questioning, including doubts, meaning-seeking, or renewed faith
+• Spiritual questioning: Doubts, meaning-seeking, or renewed faith.

 The Importance of Support